-As an alternative to entering actions one at a time, users may also enter this information in bulk.
-In the sheet ActionsList_overview, users can insert multiple NSAs at a time, or copy and paste them from an external source so long as the data align with the table format and cell values align with 8 Climate Action Aggregation Tool for Non-State and Subnational Action the set drop-down values in the cell (for example, if they have done the assessment before or used the data template for collecting data and run the consistency check).
+In the sheet ActionsList_overview, users can insert multiple NSAs at a time, or copy and paste them from an external source so long as the data align with the table format and cell values align with the set drop-down values in the cell (for example, if they have done the assessment before or used the data template for collecting data and run the consistency check).
 It is critical that when copying and pasting, users use the "Paste Special" option and paste only the values in the tables; this ensures that any formatting and data validation applications embedded in the tool are not lost.
 It is recommended that only advanced users with great familiarity with the data inputs and large datasets use this method of entering NSAs.

 The ActionsList_overview feeds into the Aggregation calc, Landscape_results and Reporting_results (see Figure 2).
 In addition, ActionsList_overview provides users with an overview of the inserted actions (from ActionsList_input) and allows users to adjust the data.
 The first part of both ActionsList_input and ActionsList_overview contains various drop-down lists and input fields.
 Most of the fields correspond with those in the assessment boundary and some are additional for bookkeeping purposes.
 All entries are saved under named ranges, which feed into the aggregation and/or landscape results.
 They include the following:

 - Actor name: These entries are used in the Aggregation_calc sheet for bookkeeping purposes and are a required input. - Action description: These entries are used in the Aggregation_calc sheet for bookkeeping purposes. - Actor type: Actor type helps define the assessment boundary and the entries are used for the aggregation of emissions.
-Actor type is a required entry for the aggregation analysis and landscape results. - Target type: Target type helps define the assessment boundary and the entries are used for the aggregation of emissions.
-Target type is a required entry for the aggregation analysis and landscape results.
+Actor type is a required entry for the aggregation analysis and landscape results.